Sally Potter: Career

-Potter began making amateur films at age 14, using an 8mm camera given to her by an uncle.
-She eventually dropped out of school at age 16 to pursue filmmaking.
-From 1968–1970 she worked as a kitchen worker and a picture researcher for BBC in order to support herself and her work.
+Potter began making amateur films at the age of 14, using an 8mm camera given to her by an uncle.
+She eventually dropped out of school at the age of 16 to pursue filmmaking.
+From 1968 to 1970, she worked as a kitchen worker and a picture researcher for the BBC in order to support herself and her work.
 She had joined the London Film-Makers' Co-op and began making experimental short films, including Jerk (1969) and Play (1970).
 She later trained as a dancer and choreographer at the London School of Contemporary Dance.
 She made both film and dance pieces, including Combines (1972), before founding Limited Dance Company with Jacky Lansley.

 Potter became an award-winning performance artist and theatre director, with shows including Mounting, Death and the Maiden and Berlin.
-In addition, she was a member of several music bands (including Feminist Improvising Group and The Film Music Orchestra) working as a lyricist and singer.
+In addition, she was a member of several music bands (including Feminist Improvising Group, and The Film Music Orchestra), working as a lyricist and singer.
 She collaborated (as a singer-songwriter) with composer Lindsay Cooper on the song cycle Oh Moscow, which was performed throughout Europe, Russia and North America in the late 1980s and commercially released.

 Potter continued as a composer when she collaborated with David Motion on the soundtrack to Orlando.
-She wrote the score for the film, The Tango Lesson, for which she sang "I am You" in the final scene.
+She wrote the score for the 1997 film The Tango Lesson, for which she sang "I am You" in the final scene.
 Her most recent music work is as producer and co-composer with Fred Frith of the original tracks for Yes and Rage.

 Referring to her career as a choreographer, Potter said, "Choreography was the perfect 'poor theatre.'
 All you needed were willing bodies and some space.
 So it was as a choreographer that I learnt how to direct and it was as a dancer that I learnt how to work."

 Potter returned to filmmaking with her short film Thriller (1979), which was a hit on the international festival circuit.
 This was followed by her first feature film, The Gold Diggers (1983), starring Julie Christie.
 She directed another short film, The London Story (1986); a documentary series for Channel 4, Tears, Laughter, Fear and Rage (1986); and I am an Ox, I am a Horse, I am a Man, I am a Woman (1988), a film about women in Soviet cinema.

 As director of the internationally distributed Orlando (1992), Potter received greater appreciation for her writing and direction.
-Starring Tilda Swinton, the film was based on Virginia Woolf's novel by the same name and adapted for the screen by Potter.
+Starring Tilda Swinton, the film was based on Virginia Woolf's novel of the same name, adapted for the screen by Potter.
 In addition to two Academy Award nominations, Orlando won more than 25 international awards, including the Felix, awarded by the European Film Academy for the best Young European Film of 1993; and first prizes at St Petersburg, Thessaloniki and other European festivals.